chumnend/react-tetris/README.md

 ## About The Project

 React Tetris is a tetris clone built in React.
-The motiviation of this project was just to build a simple game using React and Typescript, following this [tutorial](https://makeschool.org/mediabook/oa/tutorials/react-redux-tetris-app-tutorial-o4s/tetris-introduction/).
+The motivation of this project was just to build a simple game using React and Typescript, following this [tutorial](https://makeschool.org/mediabook/oa/tutorials/react-redux-tetris-app-tutorial-o4s/tetris-introduction/).
 Instead of Javascript, I worte the application in Typescript and added some additional tooling for fun.

 ### Demo
 <p align="center">